mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/security/security.md

 2. Ensure that your contract logic does not allow attackers to increase the interpretation cost, e.g., by forcing future transactions to run a huge loop.

 ## Transaction ordering
-It is crucial to understand that all blockchains, including Tezos, are distributed systems where block producers – bakers in Tezos – are free to include, censor, and reorder transactions within a block.
+It is crucial to understand that all blockchains, including Mavryk, are distributed systems where block producers – bakers in Mavryk – are free to include, censor, and reorder transactions within a block.
 For most of the practical applications, this does not pose a threat.
 However, in some cases, especially in Decentralised Finance (DeFi) applications, bakers can use their power to gain economic benefit from reordering or censoring out user transactions.

 Aside from bakers, other actors can indirectly influence the transaction ordering as well.
 Attackers can set higher fees or use accounts with lower counter values to make bakers put the attackers' transactions in front of others.